 SCSU Teaching Academy

-You are invited to participate in the 2015 SCSU Teaching Academy to be held Monday, May 11 and Tuesday, May 12, from 8:30am – 4:30pm, in Engleman A120.
-Join your colleagues for a refreshing professional development event featuring an interactive keynote on Mindfulness in Higher Education, workshops by SCSU’s model Teacher/Scholars on pedagogy, technology, and student success, and informal dialogue.
+You are invited to participate in the 2016 SCSU Teaching Academy on "Undisciplined Faculty: Interdisciplinary Collaboration and Teaching Innovation" to be held Monday, May 23 and Tuesday, May 24, from 8:30am – 4:30pm, in Engleman A120.
+Join your colleagues for a refreshing professional development event featuring an interactive keynote, workshops by SCSU's model Teacher/Scholars on pedagogy, inquiry, technology, and student success, and informal dialogue.

 To register for the Teaching Academy, please go to: